Learned Threshold Pruning

 Finally, papers such as \citet{molchanov2017, ullrichsws} apply a variational Bayesian framework on network pruning.

 Other methods that are similar to our work are \citet{admm} and \citet{progressiveadmm}.
 These papers apply the alternating method of Lagrange multipliers to pruning, which slowly coaxes a network into pruning weights with a L2-regularization-like term.
 One problem of these methods is that they are time-intensive, another is that they need manual tweaking of compression rates for each layer.
-In our method, we get rid of these restrictions and achieve comparing compression results, at fraction of the computational burden and without any need for setting per-layer pruning ratios manually. \citet{automatedpruningmanessi} is the closest to our work, which also learns per-layer thresholds automatically.
-However it relies on a combination of $L_1$ and $L_2$ regularization, which as shown in section \ref{subsec:soft-L0}, is inefficient when used in networks with batch-normalization \cite{batch_norm}.
-Our method also achieves much better compression results on AlexNet \cite{alexnet}, which does not use batch-normalization. \citet{amc} use reinforcement learning to set layer-wise prune ratios for structured pruning, whereas we learn the pruning thresholds in the fine-tuning process.
+In our method, we get rid of these restrictions and achieve comparable compression results, at fraction of the computational burden and without any need for setting per-layer pruning ratios manually. \cite{kusupati2020soft} and \citet{automatedpruningmanessi} learn per-layer thresholds automatically using soft thresholding operator or a close variant of it.
+However they rely on $L_1$ and/or $L_2$ regularization, which as shown in section \ref{subsec:soft-L0}, is inefficient when used in networks with batch-normalization \cite{batch_norm}. \citet{amc} use reinforcement learning to set layer-wise prune ratios for structured pruning, whereas we learn the pruning thresholds in the fine-tuning process.